rokset3/LangDetection/README.md

 Datasets have not been uplodaded due to size, but they can be accessed, as I uploaded them to Drive (PM if you are interested)

+With my own dataset, I achieved 99% F1 score.
+But my dataset consist mostly of long sentences, which are benefitial to detection.
+Also, on single words such as 'Да', detection classifies them as 'Kazakh', since in Kazakh language there are a lot of '-да' endings in the word.
+There are also several things which can be improved.

 Used datasets:
 1) KSC (published by ISSAI open-source kazakh speech corpus dataset)
 2) Rus Parsed from wikipedia articles